bogobo-jpeg/dig-with-bombs/README.md

 # controls

-A, D, Space - basic movement
+- A, D, Space - basic movement
-Q - return home
+- Q - return home
-1, 2, 3, etc. - switch between bombs (used for purchasing also)
+- 1, 2, 3, etc. - switch between bombs (used for purchasing also)
-RMB or Enter - place bomb
+- RMB or Enter - place bomb
+- Z - Laser shoot (LASER ONLY)
+- X - Move down (LASER ONLY)